uikit/uikit-site/docs/pages/slideshow.md

 ## Usage

-To apply this component, add the `uk-slideshow` attribute to a container element and create a list of slides with the class `uk-slideshow-items`.
+To apply this component, add the `uk-slideshow` attribute to a container element and create a list of slides with the `.uk-slideshow-items` class.

 Add an image in the background of each slide using the `uk-cover` attribute from the [Cover component](cover.md).